semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 ### Data visualization

-- To immerse the user in the context, provide a brief description for the visualizations
+- To immerse the user in the context, provide a brief description for the visualizations.
-- Make sure data and specifications are clearly labeled
+- Make sure data and specifications are clearly labeled.
-- Provide sufficient contrast between the presented data (for example, lines in charts), so that colorblind users can distinguish between them
+- Provide sufficient contrast between the presented data (for example, lines in charts), so that colorblind users can distinguish between them.

 ### Alternate versions